jonasahlsson/Flash-Messenger/Readme.md

 ###Methods###
 Use *message()*, *error()*, *success()*, *notice()* or *warning()* to send messages.
-There are two arguments, first the required message and second an optinal html-class to accompany the message.
+There are two arguments, firstly the required message and secondly an optional html-class.

 ###Instantiate###
 Without session